>> PUBLISHED ON SEPTEMBER 10, 2019

 Should one ask for the channel name's change, all the videos submitted to that channel would have to be taken down prior to losing one's revenues generated upon those videos.

 This is how it used to work.
 Nowdays we can find a lot of Vevo channels totally empty, without any videos therein published.
 And there is also a number of videos branded by Vevo although the artist does not have a Vevo channel, or the channel name is not reserved under the artist name.

 This may be due to some tense agreement on the link between an artist and his label, or even more common, intricate relationship between an artist and Vevo itself.

 Blue2Digital had access to Vevo's marketing and promotional plans those days.

 Unfortunately, their marketing campaigns would yield very poor results.
 When the campaign was over, a client would usually ask if there was any campaign at all...

-Now we all can look at things better from a certain distance.
+Everyone can look at things better now from a certain distance.
 We at Blue2Digital would enter the fray and hike up the mountains for our clients.
 On the other side of the fence, there was Vevo with its easygoing attitude and employees who just wouldn't work too hard.

 Running a business the way Vevo used to run it could not have been established as a long-term plan.

 On December 15, 2017 Vevo's board of directors announced a "leadership transition at the world's leading all-premium music video and entertainment platform".